akadiving/Omedia-tasks/task-2/README.md

 # Omedia internship tasks by numeration and description

-## Task 2 if simple CRUD application using PHP, HTML5 and CSS.
+## Task 2: Simple CRUD application using PHP, HTML5 and CSS.

 ### Steps necessary to run the project on linux:
 *  Install apache server and run these comands ond terminal: